r-n-o/sw/README.md

 * The `http` folder contains a static HTML page
 * This HTML page lets you install / uninstall / fetch a service worker
 * The service worker is hosted at `/sw.js`, which is *dynamically* generated.
-It will replace the target placeholder value (which doesn't change: `SERVICE_WORKER_PLEASE_REPLACE_ME`), with the hash of the worker script and the time it was served at.
-This let's us see, simply by navigating or manually refreshing, when the worker script is refreshed by the browser.
+It will replace a target placeholder value in the index.html page (`SERVICE_WORKER_PLEASE_REPLACE_ME`), with a custom message containing the service worker's fetch time.
+This lets us see, simply by navigating or manually refreshing, when the worker script is updated by the browser.
 * The `/sw.js` script is served with immutable caching headers for a **full week**
 * The service worker is registered with `updateViaCache: all` to make sure it respects caching headers